dianakao/dianakao/README.md

 **Coffee Chat:**

-If you like what I do, perhaps you could consider buying me a coffee/tea 🥺👉👈
+If you like what I do, perhaps you could consider chatting with me over coffee 👉👈

 <a href="https://www.buymeacoffee.com/dianakao" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>